deconf/Analytics-Insights/readme.txt

 Google Analytics Dashboard for WP has been translated into the following languages:

+1. Arabic
-1. English
+2. English
-2. French
+3. French
-3. German
+4. German
-4. Hungarian
+5. Hungarian
-5. Italian
+6. Italian
-6. Polish
+7. Polish
-7. Portuguese
+8. Portuguese
-8. Spanish
+9. Spanish

 = Further reading and info =